bogdan-calapod/sric.cs.pub.ro/README.md

 ## Writing tests

 The Jest runner is configured to look for all files named `*.test.js` and run all the tests in them.
-I recommend placing the test file in the same folder with the component it's testing.
+It is recommended to place the test files in the same folder with the component it is testing.

-To run tests use `yarn test`, and `yarn test-coverage` if you want a coverage report as well.
+To run tests use `npm run test`, and `npm run test-coverage` if you want a coverage report as well.

 ## API Config

 The data for the website should be available on a Harmonia server with the correct endpoints.
 Look into the endpoints repo for more info.

 ## Installing

-* `yarn` && `yarn develop` to develop
+- `npm install` && `npm run develop` to develop
-* `yarn test` to run tests
+- `npm run test` to run tests

 ## Deploying

-* `yarn build` and deploy contents of `public` folder
+- `npm run build` and deploy contents of `public` folder

-## Contibutions are welcome! 😊